-The UK's Financial Conduct Authority, which regulates LIBOR, has announced plans to phase out the use of LIBOR by the end of 2021.
-We have certain short-term investments which includes financial instruments, as well an existing debt facility subject to LIBOR.
+We have certain short-term investments which include financial instruments, as well an existing debt facility, subject to LIBOR.
 There remains uncertainty regarding the future utilization of LIBOR and the nature of any replacement rate, and any potential effects of the transition away from LIBOR on certain instruments into which we may enter in the future are not known.
 The transition process may involve, among other things, increased volatility or illiquidity in markets for instruments that currently rely on LIBOR.
 The transition may also result in reductions in the value of certain instruments or the effectiveness of related transactions such as hedges, increased borrowing costs, uncertainty under applicable documentation, or difficult and costly consent processes.
 Any such effects of the transition away from LIBOR, as well as other unforeseen effects, result in expenses, difficulties, complications or delays in connection with future financing efforts, which could have an adverse impact on our business, financial condition and results of operations.